ARMmbed/mbed-client-example-6lowpan/README.md

 	yt link mbed-mesh-api
 	```

-* You can check that linking was successful by using the command `yt ls` and checking that the module `mbed-mesh-api` points to the cloned repository.
+* Use the command `yt ls` to check that the link was established successfully and the module `mbed-mesh-api` points to the cloned repository.

 ##### Radio module identification

 * Make sure that you are using the same radio modules on both server and client sides:

-	* If the radio module on the Gateway router supports the 2.4 GHz frequency band, you must use an mbed 6LoWPAN shield on the client side that uses a 2.4 GHz radio module (such as Atmel AT86RF233).
+	* If the radio module on the Gateway router supports the 2.4 GHz frequency band, the client side must have an mbed 6LoWPAN shield that uses a 2.4 GHz radio module (such as Atmel AT86RF233).

-	* If the radio module on the Gateway router supports the sub-GHz frequency band, you must use an mbed 6LoWPAN shield on the client side that uses a sub-GHz radio module (such as Atmel AT86RF212B).
+	* If the radio module on the Gateway router supports the sub-GHz frequency band, the client side must have an mbed 6LoWPAN shield that uses a sub-GHz radio module (such as Atmel AT86RF212B).

 * An easy way to identify which frequency band your setup uses is to check the **Antenna size** on the radio module: